Elbit Hermes 900: Israel

 The Hermes 900 was first used by Israel during Operation Protective Edge in July 2014.
 It had been undergoing test flights and wasn't planned for operational deployment until late 2015, but it was introduced during the operation for unique missions that it could perform better than the Hermes 450.
 A few days after receiving orders to deploy the aircraft, one Kochav was readied for "temporary activity."
 The Hermes 900's first operational mission took place on July 15, 2014 during Israel's war in Gaza, in which a chain of operations and jet attacks destroyed Palestinian infrastructure.
 Maintenance on the aircraft during the operation was done by Elbit personnel because IAF ground teams had not yet been qualified to perform maintenance on it, and mission stations had Elbit representatives that guided the operators during combat flights.
 Following the end of the operation, the Hermes 900 returned to integration and flight testing to pass milestones that still needed to be met.
 The Hermes 900 was officially introduced into the IAF's operational lineup on 11 November 2015.

 On 6 April 2024, amid border tension during the Gaza war Hezbollah shot down a Hermes 900 with a surface-to-air missile in the south of Lebanon.
 Another was shot down on 1 June 2024.
+Another unit was lost on 29 October 2024, when Hezbollah shot down a Hermes 900 on Marjayoun.

-On 18 June 2025, a Hermes 900 was shot down in Iran during the Iran–Israel war.
+During the Twelve-Day War, on 18 June 2025, a Hermes 900 serial 997, was shot down by a surface-to-air missile in Isfahan, central Iran.
+Another two were shot down on 23 June 2025, one in Khorramabad area, western Iran, with Israeli officials acknowledged the loss.
+And another was shot down in Arak, Markazi Province Iran.
+Iranian media showed wreckage of the drone with the serial 939.